 Money doesn’t come easily, but there are many legitimate ways of making a buck online.
 Don’t fall prey to criminals that are trying to take your hard-earned money for themselves.

 If you think you’ve been scammed, work quickly to get help directly from PayPal.
+In some cases, PayPal does refund your money if you get scammed.
 I know it can be frustrating to deal with them sometimes, but they’re in the best position to assist you with scams on their platform.